Culture of England: Sport

-England has a strong sporting heritage and many sports were codified by the English, and then spread worldwide, including badminton, cricket, croquet, football, field hockey, lawn tennis, rugby league, rugby union, table tennis and thoroughbred horse racing.
+England has a strong sporting heritage and many sports were codified by the English, and then spread worldwide, including badminton, cricket, croquet, football, field hockey, lawn tennis, rugby league, rugby union, table tennis, darts, bowls, squash, snooker, billiards, and thoroughbred horse racing.
+It has helped the development of golf, sailing and Formula One.
 In the late 18th century, the English game of rounders was transported to the American Colonies, where it evolved into baseball.
 Association football, cricket, rugby union and rugby league are considered to be the national sports of England.

+The England national football team, whose home venue is Wembley Stadium, played Scotland in the first ever international football match in 1872.
+Referred to as the "home of football" by FIFA, England hosted the 1966 FIFA World Cup, and won the tournament by defeating West Germany 4–2 in the final, with Geoff Hurst scoring a hat-trick.
+With a British television audience peak of 32.30 million viewers, the final is the most watched television event ever in the UK.

 The rules of football were first drafted in 1863 by Ebenezer Cobb Morley, and England has the oldest football clubs in the world.
-Recognised by FIFA as the birthplace of club football, Sheffield F.C., founded in 1857, is the world's oldest football club.
-The first ever international football match was between England and Scotland in 1872.
-Referred to by the sport's governing body FIFA as the "home of football", England hosted the 1966 FIFA World Cup, and won the tournament.
-With a 32.3 million viewing audience, the 1966 final is the most watched television event ever in the United Kingdom.
-The English Premier League is the most-watched football league in the world.
+At club level, England is recognised by FIFA as the birthplace of club football, due to Sheffield F.C. founded in 1857 being the world's oldest club.
+The Football Association is the oldest governing body in the sport.
+The FA Cup and The Football League were the first cup and league competitions respectively.
+In the modern day, the Premier League is the world's most-watched football league, most lucrative, and amongst the elite.
 Its biggest clubs include Manchester United, Liverpool, Arsenal, Chelsea, Tottenham Hotspur and Manchester City.
 In 2016, Leicester City, who were 5,000–1 outsiders at the start of the season, became champions.
 By some measures it was the greatest sporting upset ever: multiple bookmakers had never paid out at such long odds for any sport.